apizzo1/python-api-challenge/README.md

 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

+These visualizations were exported and saved in the Output folder under WeatherPy.

 From there, linear regression was run on each relationship, separating the data into Northern and Southern Hemispheres:
 * Northern Hemisphere - Temperature (F) vs. Latitude